Holly Marcille Chamberlain

 Charlotte, NC 28202 V-CARD

-Holly Chamberlain’s practice focuses on real estate finance as well as matters affecting property owners’ ownership, acquisition and disposition of real estate interests.
+Holly Chamberlain is co-chair of Cadwalader’s Finance Group, head of the firm’s Real Estate Finance practice and a member of the firm’s Management Committee.
+Her practice focuses on real estate finance as well as matters affecting property owners’ ownership, acquisition and disposition of real estate interests.
 She represents lenders in the financing of a range of properties, including: office, retail, hotel, multi-family, industrial and skilled nursing facilities through single asset as well as multi-state and multi-property transactions.
 She advises clients on a wide range of transactions, such as: the origination of mortgage and mezzanine loans (including stabilized and unstabilized assets, term loans, bridge loans, revolving credit facilities and future advance facilities), preferred equity investments in real estate joint ventures, unsecured real estate loans, single-family rental portfolios, bridge and term facilities, loan workouts and consensual foreclosure.

 Holly also advises on the negotiation of co-lender and intercreditor agreements, secondary market mortgage and mezzanine loan sales, loan servicing, the acquisition and disposition of properties, negotiations of property management agreements and the renegotiation, acquisition and sale of stressed real estate loans.

-Most recently, Holly was among 25 women recognized by the Charlotte Business Journal as part of its “2023 Women in Business Awards.”
-In 2022, Holly was recognized by Law360 as a Real Estate MVP for advising on many of the most significant commercial real estate financings in the past year.
-She has been recognized as a leading real estate lawyer by Chambers USA and was a recipient of Connect Media’s inaugural “Lawyers in Real Estate” award that recognized the top 50 real estate lawyers in the country.
+Holly was recognized in Forbes’ 2025 America’s Best-In-State Lawyers guide for her work in Real Estate Law in Charlotte.
+She was named to Lawdragon’s inaugural “Leading Global Real Estate Lawyers” guide, and was among 25 women recognized by the Charlotte Business Journal as part of its “2023 Women in Business Awards.”
+Holly was also recognized by Law360 as a Real Estate MVP for advising on many of the most significant commercial real estate financings in 2022 and 2024.
+Holly is regularly recognized as a leading real estate lawyer by Chambers USA, Legal 500 U.S., IFLR 1000, Best Lawyers in America, and is a recipient of Connect Media’s inaugural “Lawyers in Real Estate” award recognizing the top 50 real estate lawyers in the country as well as the 2022 awards.

 A member of Cadwalader's Women’s Leadership Initiative, Holly also serves as partner mentor for several associates and summer associates, is a primary representative for the firm in its recruiting efforts, both on and off campus, and is a sponsor to “protégées” in the firm’s Sponsorship Program.
 Holly is also a member of the CREFC Women’s Network.